 It’s official.
-My boyfriend and I are now the proud owners of five beautiful acres in lovely south eastern Wisconsin.
+My boyfriend and I are now the proud owners of five beautiful acres in lovely southeastern Wisconsin.
 With one big willow tree, a confused little rambler, and plenty of outbuildings, we are in paradise!
 With thoughts of garden plots and chicken coops dancing around in my head for the last six years, it’s surreal to finally be standing at the beginning of my mini homesteading journey.

 Thank you for reading and here’s to the journey ahead!
 Next week I am going to go over the property as is, and break down my 2016 goals.
 I’ll tell you how I’m going to take these 5 acres from just land and some outbuildings, to a vibrant small scale homestead that continually gives back what I put in.

 Thanks for stopping by Green Willow Homestead!
-From chicken rearing to orchard planting, we've got our hands full and we love sharing what we've learned along the way.
-Follow along as we strive to live a toxin-free life and turn these five acres from just property to a fully functioning small-scale homestead.
+From chicken rearing to composting, we've got our hands full and we love sharing what we've learned along the way.
+Follow along as we turn the 80 acres we call home into a farm that serves its community and a homestead that nourishes us throughout the seasons.